MarkPflug/MarkPflug.github.io/blog/_posts/2017-10-09-building-a-better-resources-file.markdown

 }
 ```

 This code should be pretty self explanatory.
-We are simply looping over the input resj files that were passed to us, and writing a C# code file, and resource file for each one.
-The structure of the generated code mimics the code that the resx code generated produces, so the result should feel familiar.
+It simply loops over the input `.resj` files, and for each one writes a new C# code file and resource file to the output directory.
+The structure of the generated code mimics the code that the `.resx` code generator produces.
 I'm also omitting any error handling in this code for simplicity.
-It would be good to provide some amount of validation for the formatting of the json, for example.

 ## Invoking the build Task

 Now that we have created the task, we need to create the script to actually wire this task into our build process.
 Typically, MSBuild scripts like this will be broken into two parts: a .props file that contains property and items definitions, and a .targets file that contains the task and targets definitions.
 The reason these are broken into two parts is because of how they get imported into the consuming project.
 The content of MSBuild scripts are processed in the order they are imported, and some definitions need to be included before others to satisfy dependencies.

 Let's look at the targets file first, since it will dictate what we need to define in our props file.
-First we'll need a reference to the task we just wrote.
+First, we'll need a reference to the task we just wrote.
 We do this with the `UsingTask` element:

 `<UsingTask AssemblyFile="JsonResourceBuild.dll" TaskName="JsonResourceGenerator"/>`

 This will expose our task so we can invoke it in our target.
 The target itself will be defined in the same file.
 The important thing about defining a target is figuring out where in the build process it needs to be invoked.
 For our target, we need to have it run before we call the C# compiler, because we are going to be generating code that we want to include in the compilation.
 The target that invokes the compiler is named "CoreCompile".
 I'm not sure if there is any documentation around the standard build targets, I've always figured this stuff out by simply looking at the build scripts that ship with MSBuild, and looking at build logs with diagnostic tracing enabled.

- I also determined that it would be best to run after the standard resource target, `ResGen` is invoked.
+I also want to run after the standard resource target, `ResGen`, is invoked.
 This target is responsible for producing a .resources file from a .resx input.
 The .resources file is the binary image that actually gets embedded in the assembly.
-We want to run after it runs, because of a detail in how it modifies some item groups that we want to stay out of the way of.
+We want to process our `.resj` files after after the `ResGen` target, because of a detail in how `ResGen` modifies some item groups that we want to stay out of the way of.

 We can use the `AfterTargets` and `BeforeTargets` attributes to indicate to MSBuild where we want our target to be invoked in the build process.
-The name of the target serves no purpose other than allowing other targets to refer to it, and for logging output.
+We need to provide a name for the target so that we can invoke it by name, and so that other targets can refer to it by name, as a dependency.

 `<Target Name="GenerateJsonResource" AfterTargets="ResGen" BeforeTargets="CoreCompile">`